 Scholarships awarded through the Honors College are distinct from the Dean's Scholarship, the President's Scholarship, and other NSU merit-based awards.
 Criteria for award and renewal may vary.
 It is possible for Honors students to receive several institutional scholarships (which may be capped at the total cost of tuition).
-Click here for more information about scholarships offered by through the Office of Financial Aid.
+Click here for more information about scholarships offered through the Office of Financial Aid.

-To retain good standing in the program, Honors students actively work toward one of the Honors citations, take Honors courses, attend co-curricular Honors activities, and maintain a cumulative NSU GPA of 3.5 or higher.
+To retain good standing in the college, Honors students actively work toward one of the Honors citations, take Honors courses, attend co-curricular Honors activities, and maintain a cumulative NSU GPA of 3.5 or higher.

 Do Honors students get special recognition on transcripts and/or diplomas?

 Students who successfully complete an Honors citation receive a notation of this achievement on their NSU transcript and a medallion at commencement.
 All Honors courses are noted on the student’s transcript, showing prospective employers or graduate and professional schools the enhanced education the student received.